MVP development: How to validate your app idea?

 How to know if your app idea is worth the try?

-One of the biggest mistakes startups make is not collecting user opinions and not doing proper market research before diving into app development for their startup idea.
-They start from the assumption that their idea is exactly what users need and begin full-scale development.
-By the time they realize how costly and time-consuming it is, it becomes too late since they skip the app idea validation process through MVP development (minimum viable product).
+One of the biggest mistakes startups make is not collecting user opinions and not doing proper market research before diving into MVP app development.
+They start from the assumption their idea is exactly what users need and begin full-scale development.
+By the time they realize how costly and time-consuming it is, it becomes too late since they skip the first step - validating the idea through MVP development (minimum viable product).

 Therefore, if you already have an app idea but are still wondering if other people need that app as well, start by thinking about whether that is one of your potential customers' pain points.